ceciliacloud/Project1-web-stack-implementation-lamp/README.md

 ![](./images/loggedin.png)

  To verify that you are connected, you should see your IP address on the top-right of the screen.
 Nice job!
-You have successfully connected to your Linux server in the Cloud enviornment.
+You have successfully connected to your Linux server in the Cloud environment.

 ![](./images/loggedinec2.png)

 ## APACHE
-### Installing Apache on the virtual enviornment
+### Installing Apache on the virtual environment

-What is Apache? **ADD DESCRIPTION**
+What is Apache?
+Apache is a widely-used fast, reliable, and secure web server software.
+A web server acts as a middleman between the website visitor browser and the server.

 Now we will install Apache using Ubuntu’s package manager: ***[‘apt’](https://guide.ubuntu-fr.org/server/apt.html)*** Begin by using the `$ sudo apt update` command to check for any available updates.